oat-sa/package-tao/.github/PULL_REQUEST_TEMPLATE.md

-Before you submit a pull request, please make sure you have to following:
+_Before you submit a pull request, please make sure you have to following:_

-- [ ] The subject of this pull request contains an (internal) issue number.
+- [ ] The title of this pull request offers a good description of what is changed (as it is used in release notes).
 - [ ] Your branch follows the [GitFlow](https://datasift.github.io/gitflow/IntroducingGitFlow.html) branching model.
+- [ ] The code follows the [best practices](#).
+- [ ] The functionality has been manually tested (if applicable)
 - [ ] A new unit test has been created, or the existing test has been updated.
 - [ ] All new and existing tests passed.
+- [ ] The module version has been bumped.

+---

 Describe the changes you made in your pull request here

-### Testing this PR
+**Testing the changes**

 Please provide a description of how to test the changes made in this pull request.

-### Actual behaviour
-Tell us what happens instead